White Lady Hailed A ‘Shero’ For Stopping Racist Attack On Two Spanish-Speaking Women

 “I have respect.
 You do not harass people,” she is heard yelling at Dwire.

-Dwire screams back and repeatedly tells her that she will “lose this country,” in response to which Trent said that Dwire should not “harass Hispanic women”.
+Dwire screams back and repeatedly tells her that she will “lose this country,” to which Trent said that Dwire should not “harass Hispanic women.”

 Trent seemed to be very serious about the incident and was certainly not giving empty threats because she literally called the cops.